 Buzzer Fly Fishing Techniques

-When using trout buzzer flies keep it slow!
-The biggest mistake made by fly fishermen is because they are used to stripping flies they try the same techniques with buzzer flies and this simply does not work.
-Buzzer fly fishing is a slow technique, use buzzers on a drift with a floating flyline and allow the line to drift with the current or wind or use a Bobber or sight indicator to suspend your buzzers.
+When using trout buzzers keep it slow!
+With buzzer flies for trout this simply does not work.
+What are the best buzzer fishing techniques? firstly the biggest mistake made by fly fishermen is because they are used to stripping lures they try the same techniques with trout buzzer flies.
+Buzzer fly fishing is a slow technique, use buzzers on a drift with a floating flyline and allow the line to drift with the current or wind or use a Bobber or other strike indicator to suspend your buzzers.
 Alternatively use a buoyant foam fly or stimulator flies to suspend a team of buzzers when buzzer fishing for trout

 The Basics of Fishing a Team of Buzzer flies